MARTIMM/raku-mongodb-driver/docs/index.md

 * While I had promised to support mongod versions 2.\*, I've seen that version 2.6 is deprecated as of April 07, 2016 (Blog date from [here](https://www.mongodb.com/blog/post/mongodb-2-6-end-of-life)).
 That's already a long time ago.
 So I wanted to pull back my promises and only support the latest few versions of which the latest is already 4.0.
 Please take a note from here: [support policy mongo servers](https://www.mongodb.com/support-policy).
 * To narrow the support to just a few server versions will also slim down the driver software instead of having to test for all quirks and exceptions from older versions.
 * MONGODB-CR authentication will not be implemented anymore.
 This method was deprecated since 3.6 and removed from 4.0.
 This method is deprecated because of security issues.
+* As of version 0.25.1 a sandbox is setup to run separate mongod and mongos servers.
+Because of the sandbox, the testing programs are able to test administration tasks, authentication, replication, sharding, master/slave setup and independent server setup.
+This makes it safe to do the installation tests without the need to fiddle with the user's database servers.
+* When installing the driver, tests are done only on newest mongod servers of versions 3.\*.
+Testing on MS Windows must still be setup.
+Necessary parts such as **BSON** are already tested on AppVeyor however.

 ## Synopsis